Blocss/blocss/doc/naming-conventions.md

 <a name="is-state"></a>
 ### component-name.is-state

-Use `is-stateName` for state-based modifications of components.
+Use `is-state-name` for state-based modifications of components.
 The state name must be lowercase & hyphen delimited. **Never style these classes directly;
 they should always beused as an adjoining class.**